zhong-j-yu/rekex/doc/UsersGuide.md

 the parser produces parse trees from inputs;
 then transformers produce ASTs from parse trees.

-However, a programmer may have good reasons to expect a specific kind of AST directly out of the parser.
+However, a programmer may have good reasons to want a specific kind of AST directly out of the parser.
 Maybe that's the only requirement of the application.
 Maybe that's for removing useless syntactic information from datanodes.
 In any case, we need to integrate AST productions in the parsing process.